apify/apify-docs/docs/actors.md

 Code quality is a priority.
 It is public on [Github](https://github.com), and your actors may be a new user's first and critical contact with Apify.
 Code should be open to changes and updates – don't fear to refactor.
 Beware of breaking changes, though!
 If you do a breaking change, communicate it to all existing users with an explanation.

-Documentation is critical (your actor's README).
+Documentation is vital (your actor's README).
 It should be clear, detailed, and readable.
 Think of the users, who might not be developers, so use simple, easy-to-understand language and avoid technical jargon.

 Ensure periodic testing.
 You can either do yourself or [set up automatic tests]({{@link actors/development/testing_and_maintenance.md}}) / [monitoring](https://apify.com/apify/monitoring).
 Try to prevent your users from coming to you with the issues.